LaunchCodeEducation/java-web-dev-curriculum/content/web-api-rest/reading/rest-practical-fundamentals/_index.md

 Let's consider two resources exposed by a RESTful API:

 {{% notice blue "Example" "rocket" %}}
-The CodingEvents API would have the following familiar resources (among others):
+The `codingevents` API would have the following familiar resources (among others):
 | Resource | Path |
 |----------|-------|
 | Coding Event | /events |